Chechi-Tj/Computer-vision-for-research-image-analysis/README.md

 └── README.md

 Note: Full training datasets are not included to keep the repository lightweight.

+## Getting the YOLO Models
+The YOLO models (best_eggs.pt and best_flies.pt) are private to protect intellectual property.
+To obtain the models, please contact the repository owner via email: chechi.tj@gmail.com

+Once you receive the model files, place them in a folder named models in the root of the repository:
+- Computer-vision-for-research-image-analysis/models/best_eggs.pt
+- Computer-vision-for-research-image-analysis/models/best_flies.pt

 ## 🖥️ Installation (Local Only)
 - ### Clone the repository